 Linguistics, MA

-The University of Iowa Department of Linguistics has particular strengths in phonology, syntax, and second language acquisition (SLA).
+The University of Iowa Department of Linguistics has particular strengths in phonology, syntax, and language acquisition.

-The curriculum in second language acquisition includes courses that provide an overview and analysis of current SLA research.
+The curriculum in language acquisition includes courses that provide an overview and analysis of current second language acquisition research.
 Work focuses on experimental research investigating the influence of the first language, environmental and contextual factors, and related topics.

 Learning Outcomes